-The Nebraska FFA Association was the sixth chartered by the National FFA Organization.
-Nebraska currently has over 9,000 FFA members in 189 chapters.
-Throughout the years, state departments have teamed up with Nebraska FFA chapters to promote agricultural education, career readiness, and professional development.
+The Nebraska FFA Association was the sixth state group chartered by the National FFA Organization.
+Nebraska currently has nearly 10,000 FFA members in 189 chapters.
+Throughout the years, State agencies have partnered with Nebraska FFA chapters to promote agricultural education, career readiness, and professional development.

 “FFA Week celebrates the initiative and accomplishments of FFA members,” said Nebraska Department of Agriculture Director Steve Wellman.
 “FFA is equipping students with the leadership skills and agricultural education to grow their communities and our state’s economy.”

 Watch video from the signing ceremony by clicking here.